 The instructor feedback is constructive, but direct.
 We respect our students enough to tell them what’s going well, but also to point out what’s not working.
 Luckily we’re not grading you!
 We’re just here to help.

 Want to see a sample assignment with feedback?
 If you’re curious about what the the assignments are like (and what sort of feedback you’ll get), click below for two samples (a subject matter outline on the left and an essay answer on the right):

 You’ll also receive access to a series of substantive law videos, covering the basics of the standard 1L courses in an easy-to-follow format.
 Click below for a preview:

 Ongoing Support Throughout Your Law School Journey

 When the Start Law School Right course is over, we don’t abandon you!
-You’ll get regular updates on what you need to be working on as the semester progresses.
+You’ll continue to have access to the program so that you can review the materials as needed.
 We’re also happy to answer questions via email throughout the semester, when you realize you have no idea what’s going on in a class or just need to ask a “stupid” question.

 Finally, for those Start Law School Right students who’d like to work closely with us throughout the year, we’re pleased to offer a 10% discounted tutoring rate, for more intensive ongoing one-on-one work.

 Ready to register?
 Click here to get started.

 You can begin today!
 As soon as you join Start Law School Right, you’ll have immediate access to all of the course materials, and you can work at your own pace.
 The course is designed to take 3-4 weeks, working about 5 hours a week (less in the beginning and a bit more at the end, when the assignments become more complex).
 It’s designed to be flexible, so you can fit it in around other commitments.
 A motivated student with sufficient time can also speed things up, working more hours in a shorter period of time.
 Overall, the average time commitment is typically 15-20 hours.

 Typically, you can expect feedback on every assignment you submit within three business days.